mebsic/Editor/README.md

 More file types will be supported soon.

 ### Download
-To download & install Editor, please visit https://texteditor.to
+To install Editor, visit https://texteditor.to

+### Releases
-To view the latest release & version history, please visit https://github.com/mebsic/Editor/releases/latest
+To view the latest release, see [Releases](https://github.com/mebsic/Editor/releases/latest)